chrisrob3312/genotyping_pipeline/docs/input_file_set_up.md

 ```

 ### Q: Can I mix hg19 and hg38 in the same analysis?
 **A:** Yes!
-The pipeline handles this automatically with liftOver.
-However:
-- ⚠️ Some SNPs may be lost in liftOver
-- ⚠️ Positions will change
-- ✅ Best practice: use same build if possible
+The pipeline handles this automatically with liftOver, but it's possible some SNPs may be lost or undergo position changes during liftOver via the imputation servers.
+Performing liftOver before imputation may help accuracy but isn't essential as both All of Us and TOPMed Servers incoporate liftOver as part of their process.

 ---